devAlphaSystem/Alpha-System-PBManager-CLI/README.md

 - Perform **DNS validation**: Before finalizing HTTPS configuration, validates that the domain's DNS A/AAAA records point to your server.
 - Provide **PocketBase version notification**: Notifies you (with a 24h cache) when a new PocketBase version is available, at the start of every command.
 - **Update itself**: Can fetch and install the latest version of `pb-manager` from GitHub.
-- Renew SSL certificates for all instances using Certbot, with options to force renewal.
+- Renew SSL certificates for all instances or specific ones using Certbot, with options to force renewal.

 ## How It Works